tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Holy Spell (1 point):_ Change the spell’s damage to radiant damage.

-_Rejuvenating Spell (1 point):_ The target also gains temporary hit points equal to your Wisdom modifier, twice at 5th level, and thrice at 8th, plus twice the spell level
+_Rejuvenating Spell (1 point):_ The target also gains temporary hit points equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier, plus twice the spell level

 ---